lunarc/lunarc_docs/docs/aurora_modules.md

 loading the modules required for the next task you need to accomplish from scratch.

-##Seaching for all software packages
+##Searching for all software packages

-In practical use, the command `module spider` is key to search for packages in an Lmod based hierachical module naming scheme.
+In practical use, the command `module spider` is key to search for packages in an Lmod based hierarchical module naming scheme.
 To get an overview on the software installed on Aurora, simply type
 ```
 module spider
 ```